 There are many different approaches to the details of the anesthetic care of the cardiac patient, including the use of specific anesthetic agents or anesthetic techniques (eg, general, regional, or monitored anesthesia care).
 Each has implications regarding anesthetic and intraoperative monitoring.
-In addition, no study has clearly demonstrated a change in outcome from the routine use of the following techniques: a pulmonary artery catheter, St-segment monitor, transesophageal echocardiography, or intravenous nitroglycerin.
+In addition, no study has clearly demonstrated a change in outcome from the routine use of the following techniques: a pulmonary artery catheter, ST-segment monitor, transesophageal echocardiography, or intravenous nitroglycerin.
 Therefore, the choice of anesthetic technique and intraoperative monitors is best left to the discretion of the anesthesia care team.
-Intraoperative management may be influenced by the perioperative plan, including the need for postoperative monitoring, ventilation, analgesia, and the perioperative use of anticoagulants or antiplatelet agents.
-Therefore, a discussion of these issues before the planned surgery will allow for a smooth transition through the perioperative period.
+Intraoperative management may be influenced by the perioperative plan, including the need for postoperative monitoring, ventilation, analgesia, and the perioperative use of anticoagulants or antiplatelet apentalocular continuous linejac patients, undargaine ployagisk operative procedures.

+sion of these issues before the planned surgery will allow for a smooth transition through the perioperative period.